 Keep a detailed worksheet/database tracking all your times, costs, etc. The worksheet becomes your memory for future project estimates.
-Add a column in the worksheet with your estimate of the time a task will take.
-Knowing how your estimates compare to actual is critical for pricing future projects.
+Add a column in the worksheet with your estimate of a task's time.
+Knowing how your estimates compare to actuals is critical for pricing future projects.

 Calculating a project fee by multiplying your day rate times estimated project/task times creates risk for you and decreases your potential income.
 Some of the risks in estimates are,

 - Incorrectly estimating time which forces you to meet your deadlines by either working faster, cutting corners or working overtime for free

 - Uncontrolled scope creep that leads to unpaid overtime